 When possible and supported by the language, whole-structure initialization is preferable to field-by-field initialization statements, and named association is preferable to positional, as it facilitates human review and is less susceptible to error injection under maintenance.
 For classes, the declaration and initialization may occur in separate modules.
 In such cases it must be possible to show that every field that needs an initial value receives that value, and to document ones that do not require initial values.

-Cross reference
+Related coding guidelines

-CWE[8]: 457.
+CWE [7]: 457.
 Use of Uninitialized Variable